dell/terraform-provider-redfish/docs/resources/certificate.md

 ### Optional

-- `passphrase` (String) A passphrase for certificate file.
+- `passphrase` (String, Sensitive) A passphrase for certificate file.
 Note: This is optional parameter for CSC certificate, and not required for Server and CA certificates.
 - `redfish_server` (Block List) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))

 ### Read-Only